Skip to content

 Ensure that the fields are valid.

-from_name_and_credentials classmethod
+from_name_and_client classmethod

 name: SourceResolutionName,

-credentials: Any,
+client: Any,

 fields: list[str] | None = None,